-The NAU senior performs as one of the top punters in the Football Championship Subdivision and has aspirations to play professionally.
+The NAU senior performs as one of the top punters in the Football Championship Subdivision and wants to play professionally.
 After that, the Biomedical Science major plans to attend medical school.

 An Arizona native, DJ has deep roots at NAU.
 His parents met here.
-His father also was on the football team.
+His father was on the football team, just like DJ.
 One of DJ’s earliest memories is of going to the Skydome to see his father graduate with a master’s degree.
 Even so, DJ was en route to another college in another state when a stop in Flagstaff changed his mind.

 “The second we pulled in,” he said, “I remember seeing the Welcome to Flagstaff sign and telling my parents, ‘we’re not driving through, we’re staying.’”